10 Everyday VPN Hacks That Actually Save You Money

 DEBRIEF BY ECH THE TECH FOX

-The mission is simple: don't let your location dictate your costs.
-We always advise you on how to choose a secure VPN, but the real power comes from using that security to bypass unfair markups.
-Your IP address is just a number—make sure it's the one that saves you the most money.
-Stay sharp, and keep hacking the system.
+The mission is simple: do not let your location dictate your costs.
+We always advise you on how to choose a secure VPN, but the real value comes from using that security to compare what the internet charges in different places.
+Your IP address is just a number, so make sure it is helping you make smarter buying decisions.

 Martin Needs, Cybersecurity Expert